 - Property division.
 The Uniformed Services Former Spouses’ Protection Act (FSPA) of 1983 gives the states the right to determine whether a veteran’s retirement fund can be divided as property in a divorce.
 We aim to help you keep all of your retirement; if you cannot, we strive to ensure that you keep as much as you can.

 - Survivor Benefit Plans.
 The FSPA also governs the annuity granted to survivors when a service member passes away.
 Tennessee courts have the right to order you to keep your former spouse as your beneficiary even if you get divorced.
 The Law Offices of LaFevor & Slaughter can help you through the process of requesting a modification or change.

 - Spousal support.
 The courts only grant alimony if your former spouse requests it, and if he or she can prove that A) it is needed to survive, and B) you were the primary earner.
 We help you negotiate that figure – which must be a reasonable amount – when necessary.
 If you and your former spouse cannot agree to a number, you must say so in your separation agreement so the Tennessee courts can determine the amount to grant.

 The benefits awarded to service men and women differ from those of the average civilian.
-It is crucial that you retain an attorney who not only understands those benefits, like Jim does, but can also negotiate a fair agreement between you and your ex-wife or ex-husband.
-When negotiations fail, however, you can rely on the Law Offices of LaFevor & Slaughter to fight aggressively on your behalf.
+It is crucial that you retain an attorney who not only understands those benefits, but can also negotiate a fair agreement between you and your ex-wife or ex-husband.
+When negotiations fail, however, you can rely on LaFevor & Slaughter to fight aggressively on your behalf.

 Agreements to dissolve the marriage are possible during deployment